gvwilson/thirdbit/src/fiction/leaderboard/index.md

 though,
 I was still alive.
-A flurry of offsetting the day the Filipino died had briefly made me the fifty-fifth richest person in the world, but the odds on that being terminal had several zeroes after the decimal point, so I hadn't lost any sleep.
+A flurry of offsetting the day the Filipino died had briefly made me the fifty-fifth richest person in the world.
+The odds on that being terminal had several zeroes after the decimal point, though, so I hadn't lost any sleep.

 "I have someone for you," Bench said without preamble.